Gandalf Murphy and the Slambovian Circus of Dreams: History

-Tracks on Brigadoon were produced by Eddie Kramer.

-Other members of The Ancestors included Bob Muller (of the Trey Gunn Band), and Alistair Farrant.

 The Ancestors had some degree of success but the band broke up in 1995, and they took a hiatus from the music industry.
 During that hiatus Joziah and Tink took courses in computer graphic design and video production at the Westchester Community College, SUNY and met Tony Zuzulo, who was one of their multi-media professors.
 In 1998 they formed The Circus and added Tony when they discovered that he was a drummer after class one day...